j0ruge/machine_leaning/README.md

 ### "... is not a function"

 Quick Fix!
-In the ml5 library's script tag, change latest to 0.12.2.
+In the ml5 library's script tag, change the latest to 0.12.2.
 If you are using p5.js, you can find the script tag in the index.html file of your p5 sketch.

 Change this: